How to Choose the Right Business Chart - A 3-step Tutorial

-In this article we will explain how to choose the right chart for your data.
-Or more precisely, for your message.
+In this article, we will explain how to choose the correct chart for your data.
+Or, more precisely, for your message.

 There are 3 fundamental rules that you should always follow when deciding which chart to use.
 If you learn these 3 rules, there is a good chance that you will get it right no matter what the context of your data is.

 What type of data am I trying to visualize?

 So, without further ado, let us start with rule No. 1.

 Let us focus on the most frequent business charts, such as column and bar charts, line and area charts, dot plots or pin charts, plus-minus (variance) charts, etc. Your first decision should always be whether to turn them horizontally or vertically.